asimpletune/craigslist-roommate-ad/ad.md

 #### Ping-pong

 We play everyday and everyone's pretty good.

 ### Rooms available

 All of rooms in the house are equally nice, seriously.
 The only real difference is price, for which you get space in exchange.
 Here's some extra info for your perusal.
 There are no pictures, but as you can imagine there are walls, windows and hardwood floor.
 They look like the rest of the house except smaller...

-#### The Viceroy's Chamber
+#### The Sultan's Suite

-In this room, the viceroy can ponder the world, as you stroke your beard/pony tail.
-The is the largest room available and you will find much wisdom to be found, as you gaze out your bay facing window from within this stately corner room.
-Or if you tire of the sea, you can train your eyes on our sideyard, which is next to a highway (no, we don't mind.
-It's not that bad and it keeps the beasts at bay).
+In this room, masters of their domain may bask in the glow of peace and comfort of the large open space and numerous windows.
+This allows for effortless concentration for someone who needs to ponder the sublime and infinite.
+This furnished room has an office, dedicated seating/living area for entertaining your subjects, and a plush queen-sized bed as even the sultan has the humility to forgo what a king requires.

-There's plenty of closet space as well for your fine silks and ray bans.
+Bear in mind though that the furnishings in the room are for posterity and are best suited for someone who can arrive with an open mind and embrace this historic quarters.

 ## About us